aminshahid573/oauth2-provider/README.md

 </p>

 ---
+## Why This Project?

+Authentication is the front door of every application.
+Most developers outsource it to Auth0, Okta, or Firebase — and pay thousands of dollars a month as they scale, while handing over their most sensitive user data to a third party.

+This project gives you a **self-hosted alternative**.
+You own the server, you own the data, you own the keys.

+Built from scratch against official IETF specifications — not wrapped around a library — this is a full OAuth2 Authorization Server you can understand, audit, and extend yourself.

+**Built for:**
+- 🏢 Startups who want auth infrastructure without the Auth0 bill
+- 🔒 Teams with compliance requirements (HIPAA, GDPR) who can't send user data to third parties
+- 📚 Developers who want to understand OAuth2 by reading real working code
+- 🛠 Engineers who need a lightweight alternative to Keycloak

 ## Project Overview

 This project is a complete, standards-compliant OAuth2 and OpenID Connect provider written in Go.
 It is designed to be a secure, performant, and scalable central authentication authority for your entire application ecosystem.